Applying for EOP as a First-Time Student

 FLCC EOP Supplemental Application

 After filing the FLCC Application for Admission or the SUNY Application, your next step in applying for EOP at FLCC is to print, complete, sign, and return the supplemental application at the link below.
-We will not review eligibility and make an admission decision until we receive this form:
+FLCC will not review eligibility and make an admission decision until it receives your EOP Supplemental Application.

 (including head of household)